Perfect Corp.'s Global Beauty & Fashion Tech Forum Returns to New York on June 26th - ExBulletin

 Perfect Corp.’s Global Beauty & Fashion Tech Forum Returns to New York on June 26th

 The event will be held from 11:30 a.m. to 5:00 p.m.
-ET at The Convene event space at 117 West 46th St. with a comprehensive program of key thought leaders in beauty, fashion, technology, retail and media. is characterized by This year’s theme, “The Future of AI and AR Innovation,” showcases the latest cutting-edge fashion and beauty technology through dynamic presentations and panel discussions that discuss the impact and implications of innovative AI and AR technologies.
-Featuring industry experts.
-Transform the consumer shopping experience.
+ET at The Convene event space at 117 West 46th St. and will feature a comprehensive program of key thought leaders in beauty, fashion, technology, retail and media. is characterized by This year’s theme, “The Future of AI and AR Innovation,” showcases the latest cutting-edge fashion and beauty technology, and the industry through dynamic presentations and panel discussions that discuss the impact and implications of innovative AI and AR technologies. featuring experts in Transform the consumer shopping experience.

 The Future of AI & AR Innovation This year’s Global Beauty and Fashion Tech Forum will spotlight the emerging frontiers of AI and AR technologies and their impact on the entire consumer shopping experience.
 Presentations and panels with multiple industry speakers from leading brands including Amazon Brand Innovation Lab, The Estée Lauder Companies, Colgate-Palmolive, COTY, Elemis, Airem, BeautyMatter, Wake Forest University, Teads, iSpa, SoPost, Beaute in Tech appears.
 Additionally, we showcase the versatility of AI and AR beauty and fashion tech solutions and the impactful results that can come from adopting innovative tech strategies in your business.